 - Not Enough Hot Water

-Coming to have no hot water ever is clear evidence of an issue.
+Getting no hot water ever is clear evidence of an issue.
 But fluctuating water temperature is frequently missed as a concern.
 This could signify mineral deposits have formed and your heating element needs to be fixed or changed.

 If you smell natural gas, don’t make an effort to light the pilot.
 Call your local utility company immediately.